spalakollu/Used-Cars/README.md

 # What drives the price of used cars?
 A dataset which contains information about used cars to be used to determine the price of the car.The provided dataset contains information on 426K cars to ensure speed of processing.

+A PDF version of the notebook is located <a href="https://github.com/spalakollu/Used-Cars/blob/main/Used-Cars-Notebook.pdf">here</a>

 CRISP-DM - This was the project management method used in the process to determine the findings.The below diagram explains the overall crisp-dm process.

 ![image](https://user-images.githubusercontent.com/11352167/203853032-bd86220f-7b03-4171-ac9d-b0644da7f1b1.png)